The 2025 IEEE 36th Intelligent Vehicles Symposium (IV) took place in Cluj-Napoca, Romania betwwen 22-25 of June 2025.

 2. TUD colleagues submitted and presented two papers:

-• O. De Groot, A. Bertipaglia, H. Boekema, V. Jain, M. Kegl, V. Kotian, T. Lentsch, Y. Lin, C. Messiou, E. Schippers, F. Tajdari, S. Wang, Z. Xia, M. Zaffar, R. Ensing, M. Garzón-Oviedo, J. Alonso-Mora, H. Caesar, L. Ferranti, R Happee, J.F.P.
+- O. De Groot, A. Bertipaglia, H. Boekema, V. Jain, M. Kegl, V. Kotian, T. Lentsch, Y. Lin, C. Messiou, E. Schippers, F. Tajdari, S. Wang, Z. Xia, M. Zaffar, R. Ensing, M. Garzón-Oviedo, J. Alonso-Mora, H. Caesar, L. Ferranti, R Happee, J.F.P.
 Kooij, G. Papaioannou, B. Shyrokau, and D. M. Gavrila.
-“Vehicle System for Navigating among Vulnerable Road Users Including Remote Operation“.
-Paper will be available here soon.
+“A Vehicle System for Navigating among Vulnerable Road Users Including Remote Operation“.
+Paper is available here.